Michael IV the Paphlagonian: Foreign and military affairs

 In terms of military affairs, Michael's reign began poorly.
 The Arabs sacked Myra, the Serbs threw off Byzantine authority and the Pechenegs raided almost at will up to the gates of Thessalonica.
-The situation was soon stabilised: on the eastern frontier, Arab pirates were either captured or killed; the Byzantines captured the Muslim fortress of Berkri, on the eastern shore of Lake Van; Edessa was relieved after a long siege and eventually ceded to the empire in 1037.
+The situation was soon stabilised: on the eastern frontier, Arab pirates were either captured or killed; the Byzantines captured the Muslim fortress of Perkri, on the eastern shore of Lake Van; Edessa was relieved after a long siege and eventually ceded to the empire in 1037.

 On the western front, Michael and John ordered the general George Maniakes to conquer the Emirate of Sicily.
 In 1038 Maniakes landed in southern Italy and soon captured Messina.
 He then defeated the scattered Arab forces and captured towns in the west and south of the island.
 By 1040 he had stormed and taken Syracuse.
 He almost succeeded in driving the Arabs from the island, but Maniakes then fell out with his Lombard allies, while his Norman mercenaries, unhappy with their pay, abandoned the Byzantine general and raised a revolt on the Italian mainland, resulting in the temporary loss of Bari.
 Maniakes was about to strike against them when he was recalled by John the Eunuch on suspicion of conspiracy.
 After Maniakes's recall, most of the Sicilian conquests were lost and an expedition against the Normans suffered several defeats, although Bari was eventually recaptured.